4.1 Photovoltaic effect

 Check the numbers given in the above example.
 You may also want to see what light wavelengths would be suitable for the materials listed in Table 4.1.

-Based on these reflections, we see that low band gap materials (such as germanium), can be used to capture low energy photons (like those in the red and IR parts of spectrum), and high band gap materials (e.g. copper nitride or gallium phosphide) can be used for using high energy photons.
+Based on these reflections, we see that low band gap materials (such as germanium), can be used to capture low energy photons (like those in the red and IR parts of the spectrum), and high band gap materials (e.g. copper nitride or gallium phosphide) can be used for using high energy photons.
 Combination of different materials in one system allows for more efficient use of available radiation.
-At the same time, if the band gap of the PV material is too small compared to the incident photon energy, significant amount of energy will be converted to heat, which is not a good thing for PV cell itself.
+At the same time, if the band gap of the PV material is too small compared to the incident photon energy, a significant amount of energy will be converted to heat, which is not a good thing for PV cell itself.
 No matter how much higher the photon energy is compared to the band gap, only one electron can be freed by one photon.
 This is the reason for the limited efficiency of the photovoltaic cells.

 The data in Figure 4.2 show how the maximum efficiency of a solar cell depends on the band gap.
 If the band gap is too high, most photons will not cause photovoltaic effect; if it is too low, most photons will have more energy than necessary to excite electrons across the band gap, and the rest of energy will be wasted.
 The semiconductors commonly used in commercial solar cells have band gaps near the peak of this curve, for example silicon (1.1eV) or CdTe (1.5eV).
 The Shockley–Queisser limit (33.7%) defined at the peak of the curve has been exceeded experimentally by combining materials with different band gap energies into tandem solar cells.